Delayed plane? Flight canceled? >>Claim compensation now<< for the flight

 Top 5 curiosities in the world of civil aviation valid at 9 January 2015 (video)

-From childhood, aviation "gave me" wings.
-I was fascinated by airplanes, airports, this moving world and I loved being in the clouds.
-For about 3 years, Airlines Travel comes with fresh information from this domain.
-We write about airlines, airplanes, airports and many more related to the aviation industry.
+Since childhood, aviation "gave me" wings.
+I was fascinated by planes, airports, by this ever-moving world, and I loved being in the clouds.
+For about 3 years, Airlines Travel has been coming up with fresh information in this area.
+We write about airlines, planes, airports and much more related to the aviation industry.